Ideal for experienced landlords – lower deposits and make your cash go further.

 Net Loan in hand £67,200

 So when figures of 75% or 85% loan to value bridging loans are bandied about, be aware that the amount you will relieve will be less that this.
-However if you qualify for an 85% LTV refurbishment bridging loan, on the example about you will get close to an extra £10,000 cash in your hand.
-If the house you are buying or remortgaging is worth £300,000, expect to get an extra £30.000 towards the refurbishment costs.
+However, if you qualify for an 85% LTV refurbishment bridging loan, on the example above, you will get close to an extra £10,000 cash in your hand.
+If the house you are buying or re-mortgaging is worth £300,000, expect to get an extra £30,000 towards the refurbishment costs.

 Unlike normal bridging, this product provides an element of cash out the outset to carry out property refurbishment.
-Therefore it follows that you need to evidence how the extra money will be spend and that you are sufficiently experienced.
+Therefore, it follows that you need to evidence how the extra money will be spent and that you are sufficiently experienced.

 The key features and criteria are as follows:

 The borrower will receive 100% of the net loan proceeds on day one – no waiting for post completion stage draw downs.

 Acceptable security types include individual BTL houses , flats and HMO’s.
 Flats over 5 floors in the block, ex local authority flats or those above commercial property will also be considered on referral and need good sales demand.

 The loan can be used for basic refurbishment which can be completed in 180 days including, but not limited to: decorating, replacement/renewal of kitchens, bathrooms, fixtures & fittings, flooring, windows & doors.
 Also minor remedial/repair/improvement works (damp repairs, re-plastering etc.).
 Must not require planning consent or change of use except C3 to C4).

 A schedule of works and costs will be required from the borrower and the surveyor needs to comment positively on the suitability of the proposed works and costs.